Living in Surrender

 You may have heard this one before: Let go, and let God.
 Ultimately, what we are letting go of is our limited sense of self!
 And, what better time than the autumn season to let go of all that no longer serves you, and surrender to the flows of life?

-Thank you for tuning in to this monthly insights corner, and particularly this entry as it is for now my last on this platform.
+Thank you for tuning in to this monthly insights corner, and especially this entry as it is for now my last on this platform.
 I have very much enjoyed sharing yoga wisdoms and insights with you throughout the last two years.

 With gratitude, love and surrender – farewell and be well!